avaneev/biteopt/README.md

 solution which can be cross-checked with other solvers, but a solution of a new unexplored function must be treated as "asymptotically optimal".

+Also note that in some problem areas like [ESA GTOP](https://www.esa.int/gsp/ACT/projects/gtop/) problem suite the attempt budget should as high as 2000 (beside using the BiteOpt depth of at least 8).
+At the same time, iteration budget can be kept reasonably moderate (100000).
+Despite a large attempt budget, on a 8-core processor, this still allows one to get good solutions in a matter of minutes.

 ## Limitations ##

 Rogue optimums may not be found by this method.
 A rogue optimum is an optimum